tristanleafs/hw-ruby-intro/README.md

 `git commit -m "Committing HW1" `//Adds documentation for your code commit **` \
 	git push -u origin master `//Pushes your code to the origin (defined above to your class account’s link) to the master branch (branching will be discussed in class later)

-Note that if you simply do `git commit` the vi editor will open.
-In the editor, there is room at the top for a commit message.
-You must enter a message.
-Below the message, you will see all files staged for commit, which matches what you see when you run `git status`.
-To exit save your message and exit vi, type `esc` then `:wq`

 *   Make sure you use the correct address!
 DO NOT PUSH TO YOUR PERSONAL GITHUB ACCOUNT!!!!
 *   When it asks for a username and password, that is your GITHUB username and password, not UCCS.
 Read error messages, and double check that **all** of your files show up and are openable on the github website!
 *   Make sure your files are actually being added!
 If files are missing, do a `git add `on the missing folders or files and then commit and push again. `git status `will also show you changes that are staged for commit.